Ignatenko2207/treatment-plan/README.md

 2. Now you can create, update, get or delete entities
 3. As a doctor you can create separate treatment for the patient or create treatment plan with several treatments within.
 Also, you can create tasks manually.
 4. Tasks also are generated from treatment data - checks every 15 minutes.
-If we have a lot of treatments, it's better to use separate tables for userrs, tretment info etc. We set just ids in treatment in this case
+If we have a lot of treatments, it's better to use separate tables for users, tretment info etc. We set just ids of that references in the treatment in this case
 5. As a nurse you can get active tasks by user and time

 ### Other important information